Welcome to Service Dogs in British Columbia, Canada

 British Columbia Guide Dog and Service Dog Act

-- Expanding tenancy rights to include strata properties and certified retired dogs residing with their handlers
+- Extending tenancy rights to encompass strata properties and even retired certified dogs, ensuring they reside harmoniously with their handlers.

 Service Dogs in British Columbia – Certification for Guide Dogs & Service Dogs